wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/humanitarianism.md

 ### L. L. Zamehof

 L.L.
-Zamenhof wrote a book called "HOMARANISMO" which outlines his thoughts on the concept of "Humanitarianism".
-The book, which was written in Esperanto, is a collection of essays and speeches that Zamenhof gave on the topic of humanism and its relationship to the Esperanto movement.
+Zamenhof wrote a book called Homaranismo[^1] which outlines his thoughts on the concept of "Humanitarianism".
+The book, which was written in Esperanto[^2], is a collection of essays and speeches that Zamenhof gave on the topic of humanism and its relationship to the Esperanto movement.

 In the book, Zamenhof argues that humanism and humanitarianism should be at the core of the Esperanto movement, and that the language should be used as a tool for promoting these values.
 He asserts that Esperanto should serve as a means of bringing people together and fostering mutual understanding, respect, and cooperation among individuals from different cultures and backgrounds.